JJ-cyber-prog/LoveAtFirstInsight_EDA/README.md

 Is there a correlation between danceability_% and energy_%?
 How about valence_% and acousticness_%?

 danceability_% and energy_%:
 - Yes, there is a correlation between these two musical attributes.
-They have a correlation of 0.2.
-This is a positive correlation, so the relationship between these two attributes are directly proportional.
+They correlate 0.2.
+This is a positive correlation, so the relationship between these attributes is directly proportional.
 As one attribute increases, so does the other one.

+valence_% and acousticness_%:
+- The correlation between the two attributes (valence_% and acousticness_%) is approximately -0.081, indicating a very weak negative correlation.
+This shows an inverse proportionality relationship between these attributes; as one increases, the other decreases, but the relationship is not strong or significant.

+## Platform Popularity:
+How do the numbers of tracks in spotify_playlists, spotify_charts, and apple_playlists compare?
+- The total count in each platform is as follows:

+  Spotify Playlists: 4955719.0 tracks
+  Spotify Charts: 11445.0 tracks
+  Apple Playlist: 64625.0 tracks

+  The results show that Spotify Playlists has the most tracks, followed by Apple Playlists and then Spotify Charts.

+Which platform seems to favor the most popular tracks?
+- Spotify Playlist favors the most popular tracks, with an average count per track of 5200.124869.
+This is followed by Apple Playlist, with an average count per track of 67.812172.
+Next is Apple Charts, with an average count per track of 51.908709.
+Finally, Spotify Charts, with an average count per track of 12.009444.

+## Advanced Analysis:
+Based on the streams data, can you identify any patterns among tracks with the same key or mode (Major vs. Minor)?

+Patterns by Key:
+Tracks in the keys of C#, E, and D# have the highest average streams, with values being 6.042802e+08, 5.774972e+08, and 5.530365e+08, respectively.
+This suggests that tracks in these keys may be popular on average.

+Patterns by Mode:
+Tracks in the Major mode have a higher average stream count of 5.348328e+08 streams.
+Meanwhile, tracks in the Minor mode experience a lower average stream count of 4.859445e+08 streams.
+This suggests that the Major mode is more popular on average than the Minor mode.

+Do certain genres or artists consistently appear in more playlists or charts?
+Perform an analysis to compare the most frequently appearing artists in playlists or charts.
+- The Weeknd, Taylor Swift, Ed Sheeran, and Harry Styles dominate the top spots in both Spotify and Apple playlists and charts.
+Eminem, Arctic Monkeys, and Coldplay have fewer chart appearances but still remain strong in playlists.
+Avicii, Dr. Dre & Snoop Dogg, and Adele have a more balanced presence across playlists and charts.